 What this means for the buyer

-- Entering the mass-market segment is easy, because supply is fragmented: 200 to 400 listings of 5 to 50 ha plots appear every month.
+For a private investor entering the Latvian forest market, the market divides into two states.
+The mass-market segment is easy to enter — supply is fragmented, and 200–400 listings for 5–50 ha plots appear every month.
 Pricing is anchored to Latio reports and similar sources.

-- Entering the institutional segment is hard, because supply is thin: the 632 cadastres of 500+ ha turn over slowly, and most large deals happen off-market through direct negotiations.
-Non-EU investors must also work within Section 28 of the Rural Land Privatisation Law (Lauksaimniecības zemes privatizācijas likums), which since 2023 imposes extended UBO requirements: even an SIA structure must have EU/EEA citizens as ultimate beneficial owners (UBOs) in order to acquire agricultural or forest land directly.
+The institutional segment is hard to enter, because supply is thin: the 632 cadastres of 500+ ha turn over slowly, and most large deals happen off-market through direct negotiations.
+Non-EU investors must also work within Section 28 of the Rural Land Privatisation Law, with extended UBO requirements in force since 2023.
+Even an SIA structure must have EU or EEA citizens as ultimate beneficial owners to acquire agricultural or forest land directly.

 If you find a discrepancy in the registry

-- When selling, request a fresh VMD survey if the last inventory is older than 5 years.
-It takes 4 to 8 weeks and costs in the range of €1 to €3 per hectare, but it removes the buyer's standard "your data is out of date" argument.
+When selling, request a fresh VMD survey if the last inventory is older than 5 years.
+It takes 4–8 weeks and costs roughly €1–3 per hectare, but it removes the buyer's standard "your data is out of date" argument.

 FAQ